Maher-Majdoub/supermarket_management_system/README.md

 # supermarket_managment_system
-This a desktop application that manage a supermarket the project is not finished yet...
+This is a desktop application that manage a supermarket the project is not finished yet...